-Statement by Vivent Health President and Chief Executive Officer Mike Gifford on the Attempted Murder of Jacob Blake
+Statement by Vivent Health on the attempted murder of Jacob Blake

 Among the initial responses after the attempted murder of Jacob Blake by a local police officer in Kenosha Wisconsin earlier this week was to wait.
 Not to rush to judgement.
 Let all the facts emerge.
 Reserve our comments until the investigation is complete.